Lukas-Bohez/project-one/frontend/articles/2025-housing-crash.md

 ![Baby Boomer Wealth Hoarding Housing Crisis](images/boomer-wealth-hoarding.jpg)

-The baby boomer generation didn't just live through the American Dream—they devoured it.
+The baby boomer generation didn't just live through the American Dreamthey devoured it.
 Born into prosperity, educated by taxpayers, and enriched by skyrocketing home values, they now sit on $85 trillion in household wealth while younger generations scrape by.

 **The Boomer Theft:**
 - **Inherited $11 trillion** from previous generations (tax-free)